-Water quality/quantity (WQQ) concerns include the assurance that adequate water supplies of good quality are available in the military and surrounding communities to support current and future agriculture, residential, commercial, and industrial growth.
+Water quality/quantity (WQQ) concerns include ensuring that adequate, good-quality water supplies are available in the military and surrounding communities to support current and future agriculture, residential, commercial, and industrial growth.

 The antiquated condition of Huffman Dam creates a potential impact to flood control and facility protection.